 As for maintenance, Sexton recommends using a shop vac in high-traffic areas.
 Owners should also steam-clean the floor once a year.
 “You don’t need to mop or sweep,” he says.

 Because of the thickness of the epoxy and stone mix, it isn’t necessary to topcoat the Stonecarpet after the initial installation.
 “But three to five years down the road, we recommend sealing the floor to protect the system on a long-term basis.”

 Michael Masetta, vice president of Ohio Concrete Resurfacing and O.C.R.
 Products, the maker of Nature Stone flooring, says the engine that drives the family business in Bedford, Ohio, is the residential market.

 Back in 1989, his father, Russell Masetta, a concrete contractor, concocted a specially blended epoxy and mixed it with river stone to transform an ordinary concrete patio into an eye-catching backyard asset.
-By 1992, he had dropped all other lines of resurfacing products, coined the name Nature Stone and just installed that brand, Masetta says.
+By 1992, he had dropped all other lines of resurfacing products, coined the name Nature Stone and just installed that brand.
 And the flooring has been going like gangbusters ever since.